Training

 Your team's competence is a regulatory requirement, not an optional extra

 Medical device standards mandate documented competence for every person contributing to your product.
-Building that capability into a development partnership is far more effective than trying to bolt it on afterwards through separate training programmes.
+Building that capability into a development partnership reduces the overall project timescale.

 Clause 6.2 requires organisations to determine the necessary competence for personnel performing work that affects product quality, and to provide training or take other actions to achieve that competence.
-Records must be maintained.
+We provide evidence of training for audit.

 IEC 62304